- Nuclear Power

 Honorable Mention: Kimberly Selegue, The Bleed

-We recieved 58 entries from all across Oregon, and our panel of judges were impressed by the quality of entries this year responding to the following question:
+We received 58 entries from all across Oregon, and our panel of judges were impressed by the quality of entries this year responding to the following question:

 “The Hanford Nuclear Reservation, on the Columbia River, was a major nuclear weapons production facility.
 It is where the plutonium was developed for the atomic bomb dropped on Nagasaki, and it is now considered the most toxic site in the Western Hemisphere.
 Why does Hanford matter?”